Incheon South Korea Travel Guide

 Incheon's cultural institutions and museums deliver deep insights into its history, art, and unique identity.

-Devoted to the pivotal Incheon Landing (Operation Chromite) during the Korean War.
+Dedicated to the pivotal Incheon Landing (Operation Chromite) during the Korean War.
 Features exhibitions on planning and execution, war artifacts, and a large diorama.
 A significant monument outside offers a solemn space for remembrance.

 Established in 1946, Korea's first public museum.
-Showcases Incheon'the history and culture of the place from prehistoric times to the modern era.
+Showcases Incheon'the past and culture of the place from prehistoric times to the modern era.
 Diverse exhibits cover local industries, art, daily life, and the city's role as a harbor.
 Find cultural experiences.

 Uncover old history at these significant locations.